imrannayer/terraform-workshop/README.md

 ## How to configure
 Every folder have a shell scirpt.
 Update shell scirpt with your cloud configuration. cred.txt file Will show you how to create service accounts and gether authentication variables.
+LabSetup.txt have details on how to setup Lab envs.

 ### 01-A-simple